richinfante/ison/readme.md

 ## Examples:

-NUON allows for dates, as well as a more relaxed syntax. we do not require keys to be quoted, as long as the conform to the regex `/[a-zA-Z_][_a-zA-Z0-9]*/`.
+ISON allows for dates, as well as a more relaxed syntax. we do not require keys to be quoted, as long as the conform to the regex `/[a-zA-Z_][_a-zA-Z0-9]*/`.
 Arbitrary keys must be quoted strings, but for a well designed schema this should not be required.

 ### Dates